escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/steady_solver_tutorial.rst

 Option 1: Using the model's declared FOCs and passing arguments at model instantiation
 --------------------------------------------------------------------------------------

-  Choosing option one allows users to leave the numerical as well as closed form steady state sections in the model template files entirely empty or unused indicated by the "None" keyword inserted into any line in these sections.
+  Choosing option 1 allows users to leave the numerical as well as closed form steady state sections in the model template files entirely empty or unused indicated by the "None" keyword inserted into any line in these sections.
 In this case, the library has to rely on the time- subscripted non-linear first-order conditions of optimality, convert them to steady state equivalents and somehow discover the required set of initial guesses for the variables' steady states to be searched for using the non-linear root-finding algorithm.
 This is accomplised in the